kavli-ntnu/dj-docs/docs/imaging/how-to-add-sessions.rst

   - If the session was an object session, you can use the `Enter object locations Napari Jupyter notebook <https://github.com/kavli-ntnu/dj-moser-imaging/blob/master/Helper_notebooks/Enter%20object%20locations%20Napari.ipynb>`_, which lets you specify details (location, type) of objects in the arena.

+  - If it was e.g. a headfixed wheel session, click the *Wheel* button to associate the correct apparatus to the session

 6. Check whether the imaging analysis has run through (only **Suite2P** at the moment).
-This information can be retrieved from the imaging web GUI (under *Suite2p* -> *Finished Suite2p Jobs*).
+This information can be retrieved under *Imaging* -> *Suite2p* -> *Finished Suite2p Jobs*.

+  - Can't see your session there?
+Check if a suite2p folder has been created in the same folder as your raw data.
+If so, it probably just need more time.
+If not, contact Simon Ball.

-7. Curate the imaging analysis results (Suite2p GUI)
+7. Curate the imaging analysis results (see :ref:`Imaging Basics Curate-Suite2p`)

 8. Once you are happy with the results, re-add the session BaseFolder to the web GUI.
 Use **the same information** as when you added the BaseFolder the first time (take care of *Suite2P* options and combined status).
 There is a convenient way of doing that: Just click the button "Add" behind the session under *Suite2p* -> *Finished Suite2p Jobs* in the web GUI.

 9. Datajoint will re-ingest the BaseFolder, but only add information that has been missing before (the imaging analysis (**Suite2P**) output.

-10. Lean back and watch things being calculated (web GUI: *Miscellanious* -> *Jobs*).
+10. Lean back and watch things being calculated (web GUI: *Imaging* -> *Miscellanious* -> *Jobs*).

-11. Go through the notebooks to make sense of your analysis results or use the [Session Viewer GUI](https://github.com/kavli-ntnu/dj-moser-imaging/tree/master/viewer) to inspect the results (the GUI is work in progress, so don't expect too much right now).
+11. Go through the notebooks to make sense of your analysis results or use the :ref:`Imaging session viewer` to inspect the results (the GUI is work in progress, so don't expect too much right now).